Listen back to our Weekly MCB Community Briefings Calls here.

 Click here for further guidance and useful graphics from BBC.

 Much of this advice, and an emphasis on cleanliness and hygiene is in line with Islamic tradition.
 Abu Malik Al-Ash`ari (may Allah be pleased with him) reported that the Messenger of Allah (PBUH) said: “Purity is half of iman (faith).“ [Muslim]

 If you are in any doubt visit NHS111 Online or call 111.
 Do not attend your GP practice or pharmacy as this places others at risk.
 For NHS advice on what self-isolation means, click here.

-With children off school, parents need to interact constructively with their children during this challenging time.
+With children who may not be able to go to school, parents need to interact constructively with their children during this challenging time.
 Check out these six one-page Healthy Parenting tips produced by the WHO for parents covering planning one-on-one time, staying positive, creating a daily routine, avoiding bad behaviour, managing stress, and talking about COVID-19.